Dr. Anu Bajaj FAQs

 Will a tummy tuck make my abs show?

 Not automatically.
 Visible abdominal definition depends on your underlying muscle bulk and how much fat remains between the skin and muscle layers.
+Surgery cannot create abdominal definition.

 Can a tummy tuck be combined with other procedures?